 So I was mad.
 I was mad about all these things separately and collectively.
 I don’t enjoy having to force Ani to sit in the car nearly all day, at least every other day.
 I don’t like sitting in a parking lot frantically trying to text people back 3 days worth of communication before Ani gets mad and we have to leave.
 There’s so much more to say on this topic but I imagine you get my point.

 But here’s the other side:

-We have both been reading exponentially more than usual and I have been writing everyday.
-I can hear the elements out the open window.
+We have both been reading exponentially more than usual and I have been writing every day.
+I can hear the elements through the open window.

 One of my intentions for this fire season that I am taking off was to continue my healing process.
 I can’t help but feel that I have intentionally been stripped of all connections (on some cosmic level that is) in order to figure out what I need so I’m able to re-connect the broken components of my person.

 My feelings wax and wane about this seemingly every other day.
 Some days I feel thankful for the liberation from technology, some days I am incredibly frustrated by the added burden associated with trying to simply get a basic message to someone.

 Ultimately, we are in a throwback to the ’80s using a hard-line phone that doesn’t make long-distance calls, has no caller ID, and is not cordless.
 The Internet does not exist in our world and we scoop up the local free papers to get our information about the goings’-on of the area.